-Even the most honest women fall victim to the Cinderella life.
-She may be making fun of the “Hoe in the short skirt with no panties on” but in her mind she’s hoping to bump into Mello in the elevator, he’ll tell her how pretty she is, next thing you know she’s usurped LaLa as his soulmate.
+Even the most honest women fall victim to the Cinderella fantasy.
+She may be making fun of the “Ho in the short skirt with no panties on” but in her mind she’s hoping to bump into Mello in the elevator, he’ll tell her how pretty she is, next thing you know she’s usurped LaLa as his soulmate.
 She’ll never say this; just fantasize secretly.
 But the thing about All Star Weekend.
 Fantasies are more likely to come true.

+Here’s the information that most of you don’t know… All Star Weekend brings more BROKE MEN to the cities than ballers.
 Men go where the women are.
 No matter if you’re Davon from the corner or David the Accountant.
 Men put on their best gear, jewelry, and shades and go off to the All Star Game to post up like a real G. This is where things get muddled.
 These women are only in town for a few days, they don’t have time to sort the real from the fake, the 2 thousand dollar dude with the cute smile from the 2 million dollar dude with bad acne.
 They have to hope that their Bullshit detector is working and throw caution to the wind.

 In actuality she’s sharing a room with four other girls in a Budget Hotel, all her money spent on a new Weave and a plane ticket.
 She’s not trying to bring anyone back to that place, she’s not trying to be someone’s “all-star fuck”, she wants it all.
-She moves towards the V.I.P, hoping that dancing with her friends near the velvet rope will lead to an invitation from Shannon Brown and his homies; she would love to move to Los Angeles, hang with the Kardashians.
-Shannon doesn’t invite her in, but another guy does.
+She moves towards the V.I.P, hoping that dancing with her friends near the velvet rope will lead to an invitation from a Clipper Player and his homies; she would love to move to Los Angeles, hang with the Kardashians.
+The Clipper doesn’t invite her to his table, but another guy does.
 She doesn’t ask what team he plays for, she assumes a good one because he’s iced out and has a good spot in V.I.P

 On the trip home her girlfriends aren’t speaking, they’re both embarrassed and ashamed that they had a threesome with a guy who claimed to be signed to Grand Hustle.
 The Three women say no more about the trip.